Chia-Network/website/webroot/faq/faq.md

 A: You can sign up for the announcements list to get info as it comes out.
 Also we're available to discuss announcements on Keybase.
 Check out our homepage for links.

-+ <a name="vdf-faq"></a>
-#### VDF Competition FAQ

-+ <br /><b>Q: When does the contest start and end?</b>

-A: Start date is October 1, 2018.
-We’ll release tentative benchmarks on that date, and firm them up a month later.
-Submissions are due two months after that, followed by announcements of the winners one month later.
-Total contest run time will be roughly three months.

-+ <b>Q: Is it okay for people to enter as teams?</b>

-A: Yes.

-+ <b>Q: Who are the judges?</b>

-A: Chia employees.

-+ <b>Q: What are you giving contestants access to?</b>

-A: We’ll share a reference implementation of the algorithm and specs of the machines on which benchmarks are going to be run.

-+ <b>Q: What are contestants submitting?</b>

-A: To be eligible, contestants will submit source code and documentation of their implementations which is required to be made available as public domain, MIT licensed, or Apache licensed.

-+ <b>Q: What are the criteria for winning?</b>

-A: There are three main criteria for winning, ordered in priority:<br />
-1) Speed<br />
-2) Optimization<br />
-3) Novelty<br />
-<br />The goal is to make a good implementation of the VDF algorithm.
-The most important, but not only, criterion for an algorithm being good is that it run fast on the target hardware.
-We might consider a submission which isn’t terribly fast overall, but has a unique optimization.
-Novelty/originality of the approach to the algorithm will also be considered.

-+ <b>Q: Will the bitcoin be valued on the date it is paid out after the winner is announced?</b>

-A: We’ll be valuing the rewards in dollars however we pay them out.
-The initial commitment is that we’re giving out $100,000 in prizes for this first round of competition.